Riikka Katriina Purran (os. Niskakari) Pirkkalasta, nimessä on rutkasti ärriä ja ka-tavuja.

 also is it said that it is better to follow one’s own dharma than that, however exalted it be,

-* viisi jñaanendriyaa (jñaana-indriya: aistit) ja viisi karmendriyaa (karma-indriya, toiminta-indriyat eli suu, kädet, jalat, heppi/tussu ja anus??)
+of another.* viisi jñaanendriyaa (jñaana-indriya: aistit) ja viisi karmendriyaa (karma-indriya, toiminta-indriyat eli suu, kädet, jalat, heppi/tussu ja anus??)

 Tuo oli luultavasti tärkein syy siihen miksi Maharishi oli niin äkäinen kuin suomalaiset TM-opettajat vuonna 1978 tarjosivat suomalaisille siddhikurssin (joogalentokurssin) edullisesti muistaakseni ainakin siten että kieltäytyivät omasta korvauksestaan, siis toimivat talkoohengessä??
 Niinpä "halvalle" kurssille tuli ehkä jengiä, kuten meikäpelle, jonka henkinen kehitys oli liian heppoista niin vahvojen tekniikoiden soveltamiseksi.
 Varallisuushan nimittäin on merkki hyvästä karmasta ja henkisestä kehittyneisyydestä edellyttäen että se on hankittu laillisin keinoin!
-Embarrassed

 https://www.holybooks.com/wp-content/uploads/Mahanirvana-Tantra.pdf